-On average over the last three years, New Relic, Inc. has grown earnings per share (EPS) by 32% each year (using a line of best fit).
-Its revenue is up 35% over last year.
+Over the last three years New Relic, Inc. has grown its earnings per share (EPS) by an average of 8.5% per year (using a line of best fit).
+Its revenue is up 28% over last year.

 Has New Relic, Inc. Been A Good Investment?

 Boasting a total shareholder return of 98% over three years, New Relic, Inc. has done well by shareholders.
 So they may not be at all concerned if the CEO were to be paid more than is normal for companies around the same size.

 Lew Cirne is paid around what is normal the leaders of comparable size companies.

 While we would like to see improved growth metrics, there is no doubt that the total returns have been great, over the last three years.
 So we can conclude that on this analysis the CEO compensation seems pretty sound.
 Whatever your view on compensation, you might want to check if insiders are buying or selling New Relic shares (free trial).